 How Long to Incubate Yogurt for the Texture and Tang You Want

-Sneak Preview: Wondering how long to incubate your yogurt?
-Here’s how time and temperature affect flavor, texture, and whether your batch sets—or flops.
+Sneak Preview: Wondering how long to incubate yogurt?
+Here’s how time and temperature work together to control flavor, tanginess, and texture.

 This post contains affiliate links.
 As an Amazon Associate, I earn from qualifying purchases at no extra cost to you.